-First, decide whether you want the vertical or lateral trellis cables to be at the front, then thread these cables through the appropriate number of clamps.
-Be sure to thread them through the holes in the centre of the clamps, with the flat, round head facing forward, away from the trellis.
-It is very important all clamps are facing the right way.
+First, decide whether you want the vertical or lateral trellis cables to be at the front; then thread these cables through the appropriate number of clamps.
+Be sure to thread them through the holes in the centre of the clamps- with the flat, round head facing forward, away from the trellis.
+It is very important that all clamps are facing the right way.

-Before initial threading, cut the cabe to the appropriate length, using cable cutters or wire-cable tailor and twist the ends between thumb and forefinger, in the direction of the cables braid, just as one would before before threading a needle, this is to avoid any of the braids individual threads jutting out, snagging on the outline of the clamps hole and bending back as this will disrupt the entire process.
-You may find that, once threaded, the cable needs a little coaxing the rest of the way, this is fine, just gently rotate it, again in the same direction as the cables braid, whilst feeding it through until all you clamps sit comfortably and in their correct positions on each of your cables.
-Take care that when threading on the cross pieces, that no strands are pushed away or bent from the braids.
-Should this happen after stringing 2 or more crosses, cut a rope piece of approx. 2 cm to have a clean end before stringing further rope crosses again ...
+Before initial threading, cut the cabe to the appropriate length, using cable cutters and twist the ends between thumb and forefinger, in the direction of the cable's braid, just as one would before before threading a needle; this is to avoid any of the braid's individual threads from jutting out, snagging on the outline of the clamp's hole and bending back, as this will disrupt the entire process.
+You may find that, once threaded, the cable needs a little coaxing the rest of the way; this is fine-- just gently rotate it, again in the same direction as the cable's braid, whilst feeding it through until all the clamps sit comfortably and in their correct positions on each of your cables.
+Take care that when threading on the cross pieces, no strands are pushed away or bent from the braids.
+Should this happen after stringing 2 or more clamps, cut a rope piece of approx. 2 cm to have a clean end before stringing further rope crosses again...

-Once your front set of cables are secure, you will then run the intersecting cables through the back facing, open grooves of your press clamp and, once positioned, manually close the teeth with ordinary, water pump pliers.
-The technique we recommend is to grip the clamp from as far back in the jaw of your pliers as possible, which not only ensures a firmer grip but also exerts far greater pressure, which you will need.
-Set the adjustable gliding joint of the pliers to the second position and squeeze the clamp together part way then check that the cables are perfectly positioned before permanently securing the clamp.
+Once your front set of cables are secure, you will then run the intersecting cables through the back-facing, open grooves of your press clamp and, once positioned, manually close the teeth with ordinary, water pump pliers.
+We recommend this technique: grip the clamp from as far back in the jaw of your pliers as possible, which not only ensures a firmer grip but also exerts far greater pressure, which you will need.
+Set the adjustable gliding joint of the pliers to the second position and squeeze the clamp together part way; then check that the cables are perfectly positioned before permanently securing the clamp.
 Once pressed shut it is almost impossible to remove.
-With some practice, the pressing can be done with a single squeeze. (see photos for reference)
+With some practice, the pressing can be done with a single squeeze. (see photos for reference).